seberm/nette-paypal/README.md

     $control->onError[] = array($this, 'errorOccurred');
     $control->onCancel[] = array($this, 'canceled');

-    // Is possible to set shipping
+    // It is possible to set shipping
     $button->shipping = 4.3;

     // or set a tax